KingAnge978/project-dumpy/README.md

 This will serve as an archive for the shit I make, will be updated regularly 08/14/2025 - I'm currently crashing out trying to make working undo btn and erase brush for whiteboard.
 XwX 09/01/2025 - I HAVE DONE IT!
 Updates - 'Undo' Button added, undo the previous stroke.
 'Erase' button added, erase brush with all off the thickness levels fully functional.
 HUZZAH
+09-17-25 - I had made an auto-update script for my discord client and wanted to put it on here lol (only for pacman based distros like Arch Linux)